-The registered manager told us she encouraged open, honest communication with people who used the service and their representatives, staff and other stakeholders.
-We saw this was achieved through regular review meetings where staff and people who used the service and their representatives were provided with feedback and kept up-to date about any changes within the service.
-We saw the registered manager worked in partnership with a range of multi-disciplinary teams including the learning disability teams and speech therapists in order to ensure people received a good service at East Dene Court.
+We saw that regular review meetings took place where staff and people who used the service and their representatives were provided with feedback and kept up-to date about any changes within the service.
+The registered manager told us he encouraged open, honest communication with people who used the service and their representatives, staff and other stakeholders.
+We saw the registered manager worked in partnership with a range of multi-disciplinary teams including the learning disability teams, psychologists and speech therapists in order to ensure people received a good service at 35-37 Portland Avenue.

 The registered manager had in place arrangements to enable people who used the service, their representatives, staff and other stakeholders to affect the way the service was delivered.
 For example, we saw people's representatives were asked for their views by completing service user surveys.
-The outcome of the survey was displayed in the home with any actions identified as a result of this.
+The outcome of the survey was available at the home and had been circulated to residents and stakeholders; with details of any actions identified as a result of this feedback.

 We saw there were procedures in place to measure the success in meeting the aims, objectives and the statement of purpose of the service.
-The quality assurance systems in place for self-monitoring included recorded checks of care plans, risk assessments, medication, people's nutrition, health and safety, fire, and the environment.
-When we visited the service and looked at a sample of these records we saw regular checks and audits had taken place.
-For example, the registered manager showed us how he and senior staff carried out regular checks to make sure people's needs were being effectively met.
+The quality assurance systems in place for the registered manager to self-monitoring included recorded checks of care plans, risk assessments, medication, people's nutrition, health and safety, fire, and the environment.
+When we visited the service and looked at a sample of these records to confirm they were completed.
+The registered manager showed us how he and senior staff carried out regular checks to make sure people's needs were being effectively met.
 We saw there was a detailed thorough audit assessment tool used to identify areas of good practice and areas where improvements could or needed to be made.

-The registered manager told us they conducted reviews of other services owned by the provider and they are subject to peer reviews.
-This system provides an additional layer of auditing and demonstrated there was a culture of transparency and openness in the service.
+The registered manager told us each they carried out reviews of other services owned by the provider; in return they were also subject to peer reviews.
+This system provides an additional layer of auditing and demonstrated there was a culture of transparency and openness from the provider.
 This ensured strong governance arrangements were in place.
 The quality audit we looked at was very detailed and covered all aspects of care.
 For example, as well as the general environment, health and safety issues such as how infection control was managed, fire risk assessments to make sure these were up-to-date, bath water temperatures to make sure they were not too hot or cold, were all looked at.
 The audit also included a check on care plans, equipment to make sure it was safe, medication, peoples' social life and whether people were treated with dignity.
 We saw any issues identified through this process were included in the home's action plan, which was looked at again during subsequent 'quality audits'.

 The provider had an effective system in place to identify, assess and manage risks to the health, safety and welfare of people who used the service.
 We saw risk assessments were carried out before care was delivered to people.
-There was evidence these had been reviewed and changes made to the care plans where needed.
+There was evidence these had been reviewed regularly and changes made to the care plans where needed.
 In this way the provider could demonstrate they could continue to safely meet people's needs.
 All of this meant that the provider gathered information about the quality of their service from a variety of sources and used the information to improve outcomes for people.